Appendix A: Conditions

 The affected entity cannot play Reactions

-Hindered: The affected entity reduces all of its Acrobatics, Charisma, or Search dice by 2 levels.
-Any d20 Acrobatics, Charisma, or Search dice become d12 instead (and can be further reduced by other effects).
+Hindered: The affected entity reduces all of its Acrobatics, Charisma, Search, and Lockpick dice by 2 levels.
+Any d20 Acrobatics, Charisma, Search, and Lockpick dice become d12 instead (and can be further reduced by other effects).

 Immobilized: The affected entity cannot move (except to teleport).